MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-authorization-trace.md

 # Analyzing Authorization Telemetry

 Authorization telemetry provides information about the authorization of users when they try to sign in to Business Central.
 This telemetry data can help you identify problems a user might experience when signing in.
-Authorization signals are emitted for two stages of sign-in.
-The first stage is the initial authorization, where the user account is checked whether it is enabled in the tenant and has the correct entitlements.
+Authorization signals are emitted in two stages of sign-in.
+The first stage is the initial authorization, where the user account is verified that it is enabled in the tenant and has the correct entitlements.
 The telemetry data includes:

 - Success or failure of the sign-in attempt
 - Reason for failure